VKev/Unity-URP-Shaders-Code/README.md

 Unity 2023.2.0b1

-## License
-Free, use any where you like. but not for commercial.

 ## How to use
 #### For all shader:
     -Download and copy the VkevShaderLib.hlsl file in your assets folder (Impotant)